ChakerKhachlek/CloudProjectDockerWatson/README.md

 docker run -d 5000:5000 --name chatbot-service

 # Puch to registry
-First connect to the cloud registry ( You have to install aws cli on windows ) aws configure
+First connect to the cloud registry ( You have to install aws cli on windows ) <br />
+aws configure

 # Build the image